Generic stabilizers in actions of simple algebraic groups: Triples having TGS

-In this chapter we develop and then apply techniques to show that a triple or quadruple has TGS.
-In Section~\ref{sect: conditions} we give a number of conditions which imply that a triple or quadruple has TGS; in particular we shall see that in many cases a triple having TGS implies that the associated first quadruple does as well.
-For the next five sections we concentrate on large triples $(G, \lambda, p)$ in which $\lambda$ is $p$-restricted.
+In this chapter we develop and then apply techniques to show that a triple has TGS.
+In Section~\ref{sect: conditions} we give a number of conditions which imply that a triple (or quadruple) has TGS.
+For the next six sections we concentrate on large triples $(G, \lambda, p)$ in which $\lambda$ is $p$-restricted.
 In Section~\ref{sect: large triple criteria} we obtain criteria which imply that a large triple satisfies the strongest conditions of Section~\ref{sect: conditions}.
 In Sections~\ref{sect: large triple relevance} and \ref{sect: large triple exclusion} we use these criteria, firstly in broad terms to restrict the form of the weights $\lambda$ which require consideration, and then in more detailed fashion to produce a list of large triples which must be treated.
-In Sections~\ref{sect: large triple weight string analysis} and \ref{sect: large triple further analysis} we employ successively more careful types of analysis of weights to show that the remaining large triples not listed in Table~\ref{table: large triple and first quadruple non-TGS} satisfy some of the weaker conditions of Section~\ref{sect: conditions}.
+In Sections~\ref{sect: large triple weight string analysis}, \ref{sect: large triple further analysis} and \ref{sect: two triples} we employ successively more careful types of analysis of weights to show that the remaining large triples not listed in Table~\ref{table: large triple and first quadruple non-TGS} (and two of those which do) satisfy some of the weaker conditions of Section~\ref{sect: conditions}.
 Finally in Section~\ref{sect: large triple tensor products} we deal with large triples $(G, \lambda, p)$ in which $\lambda$ is not $p$-restricted.